 Journey through the mesmerizing expanse between Florence and Bologna, embracing the legendary Romagna region.
 Here lies the Appennino Tosco-Emiliano, a rugged terrain sculpted by nature, adorned with peaks and valleys.

-Marco Pantani, the cycling champion, roamed these paths, etching his legacy into the slopes that boast epic climbs and panoramic vistas.
-It's a pilgrimage through cycling history amidst the breathtaking landscapes of the Apennines.
+Or head to the Romagna Riviera and the coastal towns of Riccione, Rimini, and Cesenatico.
+Marco Pantani, the cycling champion, roamed these paths, etching his legacy into the epic climbs located near his hometown.
+It's a pilgrimage through cycling history amidst the breathtaking landscapes of the Apennines and the Adriatic Coast.

 Facts